TEALSK12/apcsa-public/Unit1/Lesson-105.md

 ### Students trade work, check, and hand in \[5 minutes\]

-Have students trade work and check each other's responses on Practice-It before submitting.
+Have students trade work and check each other’s responses on Practice-It before submitting.

 Accommodation and Differentiation